hyperledger/identus-cloud-agent/docs/general/key-derivation-benchmark.md

 1. Warm-up JVM by running key derivation for 10k iterations
 2. Running key derivation for 50k iterations with `N` parallelism
-3. Measure the average, maximum and percentile of execution duration (p50, p90, p99).
+3. Measure the average, maximum and percentile of execution time (p50, p90, p99).
-   The measurements consider derivation execution time.
+   The measurements consider derivation execution time of a single key.

 __Results__